nicfv/Me/www/posts/2026-01-17-flight-booking.md

 For the entire simulation, we have to scale this up by a factor of 1,000.
 It would likely take anywhere from 43 minutes up to 47 minutes.
 Assuming some overhead let's say it will take about an hour for one complete run, on my weak laptop.
 "One complete run" means checking ALL possibilities of 6-digit confirmation codes.

+> This would go much quicker on a supercomputer!

 ## Conclusion

 While it's fun to do math and write code, my point is, is that it's wildly insecure to use a confirmation code that isn't even attempted to be hidden, for actions such as paying for upgrades or cancelling your flight.
-Whoever wants to cause you damage might already know your confirmation code, but if not, it wouldn't be too hard to figure it out.
+Whoever wants to cause you damage might already know your confirmation code, but if not, it wouldn't be too hard to figure it out, especially if they have access to fast technology.

 In an ideal world, travelers should be able to opt out of this and "lock" down their account so that changes may *only* be made when they are logged in with their username/email and **secure** password.
+Or, you know, don't put the confirmation code on everything.